Insights

 Yes, the law allows a one-time transfer of IRA assets to fund an HSA.
 The amount transferred may not exceed the amount of one year’s HSA contribution and individuals must be otherwise eligible to open an HSA.

 Transfers are not taxable as IRA distributions.
 On the other hand, amounts transferred into an HSA from an IRA cannot be deducted as an HSA contribution.
-Recall that HSA contributions are deducted from your paycheck before taxes if you contribute to an HSA through your employer, or, if you make your own HSA contributions, you deduct it on the first page of your tax return.
-IRA transfers are not eligible for this tax return deduction.
+(Recall that HSA contributions are deducted from your paycheck before taxes if you contribute to an HSA through your employer, or, if you make your own HSA contributions, you deduct it on the first page of your tax return.
+IRA transfers are not eligible for this tax return deduction.)

-A few other key reminders:
+A few other key reminders on IRA transfers:

-• As mentioned before, it can only occur once per lifetime.
+- A transfer can only occur once per lifetime.

-• The IRA and the HSA must be in the name of the same person.
+- The IRA and the HSA must be in the name of the same person.

-• Traditional and Roth IRAs are straight forward and allowed.
+- Traditional and Roth IRAs are straightforward and allowed.
 SEP or Simple IRAs are a bit more complicated and not allowed by the IRS.

 Are HSA funds portable?